-1. Child and Spouse Abuse.
+- 1. Child and Spouse Abuse.
 Incidents of child and domestic abuse must be reported per reference (q).
 When allegations of child or domestic abuse come to the attention of a command, the Family Advocacy Program shall be notified.
-The Family Advocacy Program staff shall inform the member's command and law enforcement officials, as indicated by case circumstances.
+The Family Advocacy Program staff shall inform the member's command and law enforcement officials, as indicated by case circumstances. - a.
+Child abuse is defined as the physical or mental injury, sexual abuse or exploitation, or negligent treatment of a child.
+It does not include discipline administered by a parent or legal guardian to their child, provided it is reasonable in manner and moderate in degree and otherwise does not constitute cruelty. - b.

-b.
 A child's safety and well-being is protected by Federal and State law.
 All States and U.S. territories have mandatory child abuse reporting laws.
 All Department of the Navy personnel, including ombudsman (with the exception of chaplains and attorneys having privileged communication), must report to the Family Advocacy Program any incident or suspected incident of child abuse occurring on a military installation or involving persons eligible for Family Advocacy Program services.
 The threshold for reporting is very low in that even the suspicion of child abuse or neglect must be reported.
-The Family Advocacy Program will report suspected child abuse incidents to the responsible state child protective services agency.
+The Family Advocacy Program will report suspected child abuse incidents to the responsible state child protective services agency. - c.

-c.
 Abuse occurring between spouses or adult intimate partners merits the same concern as similar incidents between unrelated persons.
-Domestic abuse is further defined in reference (q).
+Domestic abuse is further defined in reference (q). - d.

-d.
 Ombudsmen should be aware that victims of domestic abuse now have two avenues for reporting in the Navy.
 Victims who want to pursue an official investigation should disclose that they are a victim of domestic abuse to appropriate command, base security, Naval Criminal Investigative Service, and Family Advocacy Program personnel.
 This process is referred to as unrestricted reporting and results in command, Family Advocacy Program, and law enforcement notification.
 Victims who would like to receive support, advocacy and care while deciding whether they would like to pursue official investigation may now disclose domestic abuse to a Family Advocacy Program victim advocate, FFSP clinical counselor or military medical or dental healthcare provider.
 This restricted report may not be disclosed to a command, law enforcement personnel, or to the Family Advocacy Program (for clinical assessment, case management and Case Review Committee review) unless the victim authorizes disclosure in writing or another exception applies.
 Any report made to an ombudsman is classified as unrestricted, as the ombudsman is an official representative of the command.